chenopodium/tango/README.md

 tango
 =====

-Similate the famous EPR experiment - new look and feel and more flexible :-) Please check out the Wiki page(s) for more details and screen shots.
+Simulate the famous EPR experiment - new look and feel and more flexible :-) Please check out the Wiki page(s) for more details and screen shots.

 To run it (on Windows), execute the dist/run.bat file